 When you call your nursing recruiter to tell them you want to cancel your contract, make sure you’re honest about why.
 If it’s a personal reason you’d rather not disclose, feel free to say just that!

-Just know that you are valid for considering the ethics of the job.
-You should never be put in a situation where you feel like you have to compromise your career as a medical professional.
+Just know that you are valid for considering the ethics and safety concerns of the job.
+You should never be put in a situation where you feel like you have to compromise your career as a medical professional in the health system.

 Being open and transparent about why you’re unhappy at your travel nurse job not only helps you preserve the recruiter relationship but also gives them the chance to brainstorm ways to come to a mutually beneficial solution.
-That way, everyone wins.
+That way, all parties involved win.

 Don’t ghost on your travel nurse assignment